 Throughout the conduct of TIA activities, any condition or feature identified as being non-compliant or unsafe should be reported to the applicant's and CAA's project managers for wider dissemination throughout the respective project teams as appropriate.
 The applicant is responsible for identifying and implementing solutions to resolve any unsafe or non-compliant condition or feature.
 Progression to subsequent phases of the TIA should not occur until all unsatisfactory issues are resolved.

 14.5.
-Type Inspection Report (TIR)
+TIR

-The results of all TIA activities are to be recorded in the type inspection report (TIR).
-This report is required to be completed by CAA prior to convening the TCBM-TC issue.
+The results of all TIA activities are to be recorded in the TIR.
+This report is required to be completed by CAA before convening the TCBM-TC issue.

 15. Certification Project Summary Report (CPSR)